 Many current Park District public records may be viewed and/or printed directly from our website simply by clicking on the appropriate link in the menu at the left, and choosing the document you wish to view/print.

-If the document you are looking for is not listed, you may submit a request in writing to our FOIA Officer to the address listed below:
+If a document is not found on the website, you may submit a request in writing using the FOIA Request Form to our FOIA Officer to the address listed below.

 Grandwood Park Park District

 If you choose not to use the form, the following information is requested in writing:

 - Requester’s full name, address, and daytime phone number.
 Please include your email address if you would like the response sent electronically.

 - A description of the records being sought, and whether the request is for inspection (you’d like to come to the office to view them only), copies of the records, or both.